MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 * the URL of the request, and
 * the data to send with the request.

-The REST API endpoint for changing Misty’s LED display is `http://<robotipaddress>/api/led/change`.
+The REST API endpoint for the `ChangeLED` command is `http://<robotipaddress>/api/led/change`.
 In your code, call `axios.post()` and pass a string with this endpoint as the first parameter.
 Use the previously defined variable `ip` to populate the `<robotipaddress>` section of the URL.
 Pass the `data` object for the second parameter.

 ```html
 <body>